-The Integrated Government Philippines (iGovPhil) Project provides a web hosting service to government entities, including government agencies, financial institutions, government-owned and -controlled corporations, and inter-agency collaborations, programs, and projects.
+The Integrated Government Philippines (iGovPhil) Program provides a web hosting service to government entities, including government agencies, financial institutions, government-owned and -controlled corporations, and inter-agency collaborations, programs, and projects.
 This allows government websites to be housed under one roof.

 Administrative Order no. 39 s.
 2013 (AO 39), issued by President Benigno Aquino III on 12 July 2013, mandates all line agencies to transfer their Internet hosting requirements to the Government Web Hosting Service (GWHS) for more efficient use of technology and greater protection against hacking and cyber attacks.
 Local government units and other autonomous bodies of government are exempted from the order but they are encouraged to avail of the web hosting service.